embob/sims-4/README.md

 - Type`npm start`

-- Answer the prompted questions about what rooms you would like.
+- Answer the prompted questions (about how many of each room type you would like plus add any extra rooms to the list).

+- Profit!

 ## Results